 Roles and Responsibilities

-Individuals are responsible for reviewing and scoring applications and recommending the award winner to the Public Policy and Advocacy Executive Committee.
+Individuals are responsible for reviewing and scoring applications and recommending the award winner to the Public Policy and Advocacy Committee.

 The QSIS Program Advisors’ role is critical to the success of the program (and the scholar) and requires commitment of a minimum of 25 hours per year.
 QSIS Program Advisors are encouraged to meet in person with the scholars at PAS to discuss their projects, CVs and their academic/quality portfolio.
 We encourage QSIS Program Advisors meet with the scholar 3-6 times a year by phone, in addition to the two scheduled group webinars in September and January that are set up to formally discuss project progress.